 Transaction costs incurred on the acquisition of financial instruments measured subsequently at fair value are expensed as incurred.
-All other financial instruments are adjusted by transaction costs incurred on acquisition and financing costs, which are amortized using the straight-line method.
+All other financial instruments are adjusted by transaction costs incurred on acquisition and financing costs, which are amortized using the effective interest method.

 All financial assets are assessed for impairment on an annual basis.
-When a decline is determined to be other than temporary, the amount of the loss is reported in the Statement of Operations and any unrealized gain is adjusted through the Statement of Remeasurement Gains and Losses.
+When a decline is determined to be other than temporary, the amount of the loss is reported in the Statement of Operations and any reversal in remeasurements are adjusted through the Statement of Remeasurement Gains and Losses until realized.